The Corporate Transparency Act: How it affects your small business

 What is beneficial ownership information?

-Under the Corporate Transparency Act, ownership includes those that own 25% or more of a company either directly or indirectly.
+Under the Corporate Transparency Act, a beneficial owner refers to anyone who owns 25% or more of a company either directly or indirectly.
 This includes stockholders, partners, LLC members, and owners of a business that owns another business subject to BOI reporting.

 Now, let’s talk about what constitutes control of a company.
-Control for this purpose refers to those that either directly or indirectly lead, determine, or influence the company’s decisions.
-Generally, this includes the business’ senior officers and managers as they tend to have substantial control.
+Control for this purpose refers to those directly or indirectly leading, determining, or influencing the company’s decisions.
+Generally, this includes the business’ senior officers and managers, who tend to have substantial control.
+Beneficial owners are different from the company applicant.
+A company applicant is simply the individual who files the paperwork to create or register a business entity.

 NEW in 2024 – Beneficial Ownership Info Reporting service